MarcoALuceroVivar/Active-Directory-Lab/passwordReset.md

 ```

 <img width="979" height="582" alt="image" src="https://github.com/user-attachments/assets/8e73bac5-783a-42ff-a3e4-26626690c092" />
+---

-## Step 4- Reset USer Password and Unlock Account
+## Step 5-User Log-in & Password Change
-user logs in with the password provided
+the user logs in successfully, changes their password and is able to keep on with their day.

 <img width="1021" height="848" alt="image" src="https://github.com/user-attachments/assets/227cdcc0-c476-48d2-93d3-bcfa7e7f860e" />

 the Password must be changed before they are able to get access to the computer once again